Ella36/xcom2-custom-names/README.md

 This script will edit the bytestrings of the lastnames of your soldiers in a given pool.

 (Option 1) Use 1 origin character with a set appearance and clone it a bunch of times.
 Then rename all the clones with custom names.
-Make your own template or use premade TomsX.bin
+Make your own template or use premade Toms.bin

-(Option 2) Using the Dev.bin pool.
+(Option 2) Using the Devs.bin pool.
 They have personalities/custom appearance made by the devs.
 The program can rename their last names so there's some custom appearance data compared to using Tom clones

 ![Ingame result](img/screenshot_pool.png)